 Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Home-based business Accepted subject to requirements s Editor's note - a home-based business must operate from an existing place of residence and be subordinate to the residential use of the Editor's note-Unless otherwise specified, development that is accepted subject to requirements will become code assessable when not complying with an acceptable outcome.
-However, it will only be assessable against the corresponding performance outcome (refer section 5.3.3 (2)). premises Home-based business code Accepted subject to requirements s Caretaker's Editor's note-Unless otherwise specified, developmed requirements will become code assessable when not outcome.
-However, it will only be assessable against performance outcome (refer section 5.3.3 (2)). when not complying with an acceptable against the corresponding Dwelling unit Community facilities zone code Educational Code assessment establishment Place of worship Community facilities zone code Rooming If in precincts CF2, CF3, CF4 or Healthy waters code accommodation Residential care CF5 Infrastructure works code facility Landscape code Retirement facility Transport, servicing, access and parking code Impact assessment Any other use not listed in this table. e and not meeting the description development and assessment The planning scheme Any other undefined use.
+However, it will only be assessable against the corresponding performance outcome (refer section 5.3.3 (2)). premises Home-based business code Accepted subject to requirements s Caretaker's accommodation Dwelling unit Editor's note-Unless otherwise specified, development that is accepted subject to requirements will become code assessable when not complying with an acceptable outcome.
+However, it will only be assessable against the corresponding performance outcome (refer section 5.3.3 (2)).
+Dweiling unit Community facilities zone code Educational Code assessment establishment Place of worship Community facilities zone code Rooming If in precincts CF2, CF3, CF4 or Healthy waters code accommodation Residential care CF5 Infrastructure works code facility Landscape code Retirement facility Transport, servicing, access and parking code Impact assessment Any other use not listed in this table. e and not meeting the description development and assessment The planning scheme Any other undefined use.